Deep energy retrofit: USA

 The Home Performance with Energy Star program is run by many bodies in the US, with the aid of the US Department of Energy.
 This project reports an average cost of $3500 per home retrofitted, with a distribution of 57%, 14%, 29% to homeowner incentives, contractor incentives, & administrative costs respectively.

-In the commercial domain, the Energy Star Program by EPA aims to reduce the carbon footprint of buildings.
+In the commercial domain, the Energy Star Program by the US Environmental Protection Agency aims to reduce the carbon footprint of buildings.
 According to this initiative, owners benchmark their buildings on a scale of 1–100.
-Those scoring 75 & above receive 'Energy Star' designation; while the others are encouraged to follow upgradation strategies for a better performance.
-Nearly 500,000 properties, representing about half of US commercial building floor area has been benchmarked as of 2016, with a grand total 29,500 buildings receiving the 'Energy Star' rating to that point.
+Those scoring 75 & above receive 'Energy Star' designation; while the others are encouraged to follow upgrade strategies for better performance.
+Nearly 500,000 properties, representing about half of US commercial building floor area has been benchmarked as of 2016, with a total 29,500 buildings receiving the 'Energy Star' rating to that point.

-The retrofitting industry is steadily on the rise.
-Some major obstacles in its path include as found by Carine et al.:
+Some major obstacles in its path of the retrofitting industry include: